rgc69/si-kanren/README.md

 *sī-Kanren*     is      based      on      the      2013     Scheme     Workshop [paper](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf)   by  Jason Hemann  and  Dan Friedman.
-Other  resources  are  available  at  the miniKanren [website]( http://minikanren.org).
+Other  resources  are  available  on  the miniKanren [website]( http://minikanren.org).
 It's  written  in  "pure"  and simple Common Lisp,  without external libraries like  pmatch,  guard or things like that,  nor record types or structs.
 The **constraint  store** in fact,  as a whole,  has the form: